By Salvador Bernardo, Credit Specialist at FixMyCredit.ca · Published June 8, 2026 · Last updated June 23, 2026

 - Avoid running up new balances after consolidating.

-- Pay the consolidated loan on time, every month.
+- Pay the consolidated balance on time, every month — payment history matters most.

-- Check your Equifax and TransUnion reports and dispute errors.
+- Check your Equifax and TransUnion reports and dispute any errors.

 How FixMyCredit.ca Can Help

-Tell us about your situation and we will connect you with a trusted Canadian partner who can review your options and help you build a plan to protect and rebuild your credit – at no cost and no obligation.
-For free guidance, visit the Financial Consumer Agency of Canada.
+Debt consolidation only works when it fits your real numbers — and figuring that out alone is hard.
+Tell us about your situation and we will connect you with a trusted Canadian partner who can review your options and help you build a plan to protect and rebuild your credit, at no cost and no obligation.
+Our partners follow Canadian cost-of-borrowing laws and disclose every cost up front.
+For free, independent guidance you can also visit the Financial Consumer Agency of Canada.

 Frequently Asked Questions